Miss Alaska

 The Miss Alaska competition is a scholarship pageant that selects the representative for the state of Alaska in the Miss America pageant.
 Unlike most state-level pageants in the Miss America system, Alaska allows any eligible woman to enter the Miss Alaska pageant without first having to win a local qualifying pageant.
+Emma Broyles was crowned Miss America 2022 on December 16, 2021.
+She is the first woman from Alaska to win the title, and only the third woman from Alaska to place at Miss America.

-Jessica Reisinger of Anchorage was crowned Miss Alaska 2022 on June 16, 2022, at the Alaska Center for the Performing Arts in Anchorage, Alaska.
-She represented Alaska and competed the title for Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she was Women in STEM Finalist.
+Jordan Naylor of Anchorage was crowned Miss Alaska 2024 at the Alaska Center for the Performing Arts in Anchorage, Alaska on June 6, 2024.
+She will represent Alaska and compete for Miss America 2025.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Alaska titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.